We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - $$$ = over $25

-You can also find chemical exfoliators, which are made with acids or enzymes.
-They work by chemically loosening the dead skin away from newer skin.
+Chemical exfoliators are made with acids or enzymes.
+They work by chemically (and gently) loosening the dead skin away from newer skin.

 Although they might sound scary, chemical exfoliators use a very small amount of acids or enzymes diluted with a bunch of other ingredients.
 They’re more commonly used on the face, but you can find chemical body exfoliators as well.

 Best for dry skin